 We utilized the 6 parameter SVM model to predict active regulatory regions in the H1-human embryonic stem cell (hESC) based on the epigenetic datasets measured by the ENCODE consortium.
 Using these models, we predicted 43463 active regulatory regions, of which 22828 are within 2kb of the TSS and are labeled as promoters.
 A large proportion of the predicted enhancers are found in the introns and intergenetic regions (Figure S13).
 The predicted promoters and enhancers are significantly closer to active genes than might be expected randomly (Figure S14).

-As the ENCODE consortium has measured binding data for 60 transcription related factors in the H1-hESC cell-line using ChIP-seq, we further studied the differences in TRF binding at promoters and enhancers (Figure 5).
-A number of histone acetylation and methylation related factors (SAP30, KDM4A, PHF8, and members from the CHD family) have binding sites on enhancers and promoters.
-However, a larger fraction of the promoters are bound by general transcription factors such as TATA-associated factor (TAF) 1, TAF7, GTF2F1, and TATA-box binding protein (TBP) than enhancers.
-SP1, SP2, and SP4 are promoter-associated transcription factors \cite{} and tend to have a large fraction of their ChIP-seq peaks on active promoters.
-On the other hand, a larger proportion of the NANOG, POU5F1, and BCL11 binding sites are found on enhancers than on promoters.
-These transcription factors are known to play key roles in stem-cell pluripotency and are required for the propagation of undifferentiated embryonic stem-cells in culture.
-As expected, repressors such as SUZ12, ZNF274, and FOSL1 have very few ChIP-seq peaks on active promoters and enhancers.
-Overall, TRF-binding at enhancers is more heterogeneous than TRF-binding at promoters and this is consistent with the absence of a sequence code (or grammar) that can be easily utilized to identify active enhancers on a genome-wide fashion.
+As the ENCODE consortium has measured binding data for 60 transcription related factors in the H1-hESC cell-line using ChIP-seq, we further studied the differences in TF binding at promoters and enhancers (Figure 5).
+These 60 factors include a few chromatin remodelers and histone modification enzymes that we will call TFs for simplicity.
+A large fraction of promoters and enhancers contain different TF-binding sites with more than 70% of promoters containing ChIP-seq peaks for some TFs.
+A majority of the promoters also contain peaks for several TATA-associated factors (TAF1, TAF7, and TBP).
+In addition, a few of the factors contain a majority of their ChIP-seq peaks within these predicted enhancers and promoters as well.
+Overall, TF-binding at enhancers is more heterogeneous than TF-binding at promoters and this is consistent with the absence of a sequence code (or grammar) that can be easily utilized to identify active enhancers on a genome-wide fashion.

-We then analyzed the co-association of pairs of TRFs by analyzing the overlap between peaks of same TRF on enhancers and promoters separately.
-To do this, we calculated the proportion of enhancers (or promoters) that contain a ChIP-seq peak for a particular TRF also contain a ChIP-seq peak for a second TRF.
-While a number of general trends regarding TRF co-association is captured by these analyses, we observe that the co-association patterns of TRFs at promoters are distinct from its co-association patterns at enhancers.
-These TRF co-associations could lead to mechanistic insights of cooperativity between TFs.
-For example, similar to a previous study \cite{}, CTCF and ZNF143 may function cooperatively as they are observed to co-occur frequently at distal regulatory regions in this study.
-Similarly, SP4 and RXRA co-occur quite often on enhancers and promoters.

 In Figure 5, we show that the patterns of TF binding within regulatory regions can be utilized in a logistic regression model to distinguish active enhancers from promoters with high accuracy (AUPR = 0.89, AUROC = 0.87).
 We were also able to identify the most important features that distinguish promoters from enhancers.
 In addition to TATA-box associated factors such as TAF1, TAF7, and TBP, the RNA polymerase-II binding patterns as well as chromatin remodelers such as KDM4A and PHF8 are some of the most important factors that distinguish promoters from enhancers in H1-hESC.
 This provides a framework that can be utilized to identify the most important TFs associated with active enhancers and promoters in each cell-type.

+So we we've just shown that the set of TF that bind up promoters is very different than bind enhancers and TF-binding at enhancers is more heterogeneous than TF-binding at promoters.
+As the set of TF that bind promoters is fairly uniform, the same pairs of TF also tend to bind together on promoters.
+In contrast, for enhancers, the patterns of TF co-binding is much more heterogeneous and different enhancers tend to contain different TF-pairs.
+This can be observed in the patterns of TF co-binding in Figure 5.
+These TF co-associations could lead to mechanistic insights of cooperativity between TFs.
+For example, similar to a previous study \cite{}, CTCF and ZNF143 may function cooperatively as they are observed to co-occur frequently at distal regulatory regions in this study.

 Discussion